damianhakert/damianhakert.github.io/source/_posts/2015-07-22-gitlab-7-13-released.markdown

 ## Other changes

-This release has more improvements, including security fixes, please check out [the CE Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG), [the EE Changelog](https://gitlab.com/gitlab-org/gitlab-ee/blob/master/CHANGELOG-EE) or [the CI Changelog](https://gitlab.com/gitlab-org/gitlab-ci/blob/master/CHANGELOG) to see the all named changes.
+This release has more improvements, including security fixes.
+Please check out [the CE Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG), [the EE Changelog](https://gitlab.com/gitlab-org/gitlab-ee/blob/master/CHANGELOG-EE) or [the CI Changelog](https://gitlab.com/gitlab-org/gitlab-ci/blob/master/CHANGELOG) to see the all named changes.

 ## Upgrade barometer